truenas/middleware/docs/userguide/freenas_install.rst

 To perform an upgrade to a major release using this method, `download <http://www.freenas.org/download-releases.html>`_ the latest version of the :file:`.txz` file for the release and its associated SHA256 hash to the computer that you use to access the FreeNAS® system.
-Then, go to :menuselection:`System --> Upgrade`.
+Then, go to :menuselection:`System --> Update`.
 Click the "Manual Update" button to open the screen shown in Figure 2.5c.

 **Figure 2.5c: Upgrading FreeNAS® From the GUI**